acmarpu/python-complete-notes/1_basics_introduction.md

 ----------------------------------------------------------------------------------------------
 Python was designed and developed by Guido van Rossum in the year 1989, and the first version was released in the year 1991.

 **1.** Python is a programming language used for app development
+   a) Python doesn’t “create” physical infrastructure (like servers, networks, or cloud machines) on its own, but it’s widely used to automate and manage infrastructure through code.

 **2.** Python is a general-purpose, high-level, Case-Sensitive and Easy to Learn Programming Language

-  *a) General-Purpose:*
+  *a) General-Purpose Language
-   * This means that Python is designed to be used for a wide variety of programming tasks, not just one specific domain.
+    * Python is a general-purpose programming language, meaning it is designed to be used for a wide variety of tasks, not restricted to a single domain.

-   You can use Python for:
+    * You can use Python for:

-   * Web development
-   * Data analysis
-   * Machine learning
+    * 🤖 AI and Data Automation — using pandas, numpy, openai, etc.
+    * 📊 Data Analysis and Visualization — with matplotlib, seaborn, pandas
+    * 🧩 Machine Learning & Deep Learning — with scikit-learn, tensorflow, pytorch
+    * ☁️ Cloud and DevOps Automation — using boto3, azure, gcloud SDKs
+    * ⚙️ Scripting & Process Automation — repetitive or scheduled tasks
-   * Automation
+    * 🖥️ OS and Network Automation — via os, subprocess, paramiko
-   * Scripting, and more.
+    * 📑 Document Automation — Excel, Word, and PDF using openpyxl, python-docx, PyPDF2
+    * 📁 File and Folder Operations — rename, move, delete, or backup files

   *b) High-level:*
    * Python is considered a high-level language because it is abstracted from the machine's hardware.(Python does not require you to deal with computer hardware directly (like CPU instructions or memory).)